JarningGau/rna_seq_pipeline/README.md

 # rna_seq_pipeline

-> This is a customized script intergrate tools for reference-depdendent RNA seq data analysis.
+> This is a customized script intergrating tools for reference-depdendent RNA seq data analysis.
 Users can modify the config file to suit for their own demands.

 ### Format